top of page

 About Us

-The festival was established as a free, volunteer-led event with a sole focus of bringing together people from recovery communities across the South West, along with local peer-led communities and drug & alcohol treatment providers.
+The festival was established as a free, volunteer-led event with a sole focus of bringing together people from recovery communities across the South West, along with local peer-led communities and treatment providers.
+While our original focus was on recovery from drug and alcohol addiction, we now include recovery from all forms of addiction or other major life disruption.

 We come together in our diversity: those in recovery, those working or volunteering within the community and those who support recovery and well-being in a variety of ways, to bring compassion, understanding and most importantly hope.